starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/vue.md

 ```

 The resource returns ordinary domain data.
 Vue render reads that data through
 the Starbeam/Vue bridge that `setupResource()` created for the component.
+Vue
+owns the timing: sync runs from Vue's component lifecycle, and cleanup/finalize
+run when Vue unmounts the component.

 ## DOM element resources